sandrolovnicki/Matematicki-softver/README.md

-# Matematički softver
+# Matematički Softver

-This is a repository for homeworks and projects for Mathematical Software, a course at
+This is a repository of homeworks and projects for Mathematical Software, a course at

 University of Zagreb, Faculty of Science, Department of Mathematics (Graduate Programme: Computer Science and Mathematics)

 ---
 ## How to run Jupyter Notebooks?
 Jupyter Notebooks use Python3.6, are shown in your web-browser at localhost and can be run with Anaconda.
 You'll need to set those up on your machine.
 The following steps will lead you in installing anaconda3, setting up python virtual environment and running notebooks.
 **NOTE:** Python3.6 is also required and steps bellow will not cover its setup.

 #### Installing Anaconda3